First The Bubble, Then The Burst

 That bubble didn’t take long to burst.
 One 1997 price guide predicted the Beanies would appreciate 8,000 percent within the following decade, but not even a year later, that prediction appeared impossible—even prices of the most valuable pieces dropped from $1,299 to $899 over just a few months.
 What were once “collectibles” were now among over 30,000 simultaneous listings in eBay’s “Beanie Baby” category, to catastrophic effect on families like the Robinsons.

 A brands most sustainable value is how it is treasured by its audience.
-Speculators may cause momentary inflations, a temporary fad, or even a popular trend—but ultimately, the story will revert back to those for whom it was crafted in the first place.
+Speculators may cause momentary inflations, a temporary fad, or even a popular trend—but ultimately, the strategic narrative will revert back to those for whom it was crafted in the first place.
 Because collectors such as the Robinsons never treasured the Beanie Babies for their intended purpose, they were blind to what their investment was really worth.

 Beanie Babies, now gathering dust on closet shelves and sitting lifeless on childhood beds, didn’t have to succumb to this fate.
 Ty Inc.—the company Warner founded to produce the toys—had the potential to construct a profitable Beanie Baby empire that persisted through generations.
 It was intoxicated in the same way collectors were—the initial promotional campaign for “Lovie” made it impossible to resist the urge to cash in on hysteria, and the responsible decision to hew more closely to their own narrative.
 Instead of embracing the brand’s purpose to create and nurture the emotional value of each piece in the present, and creating a community around that value, they embraced the Beanie Baby bubble—fleeting success in exchange for irrelevance in perpetuity.